Dragon Boat at USC

 Put simply, Dragon Boat is a competitive, team-based boat racing sport.
 Rooted in Chinese mythology, it has become a way for people of all backgrounds to find fun and motivation on the water.
 The boat itself seats 22 paddlers, is made out of teak or fiberglass, and is typically adorned with dragon-like features.
-Sign up for try-outs by clicking the button above!

 the caller